 1. Make Sure They Have A Work-Life Balance

-At first glance, it seems like an employee who works a lot of hours is a productive employee.
+At first glance, it seems like an employee who works many hours is productive.
 But that’s rarely the case.
 Maybe an employee can work over 10 hours a day for a few weeks and be productive.
 But in the long run, this will lead to burnout.
-As a CEO, if you want to avoid that, you need to make sure your employees have enough time for a work-life balance.
+As a CEO, if you want to avoid that, you must ensure your employees have enough time for a work-life balance.

 If you want to make sure your employees stay happy at work, try offering them a flexible schedule.
 Maybe they can do some of their work remotely so they won’t have to waste the extra time commuting.
-We outsourced small business HR services and it was the best decision for our business.
-Perhaps you could start measuring employee performance by productivity and number of projects done, rather than by hours.
+Perhaps you could start measuring employee performance by productivity and number of projects rather than hours.
 Make sure you offer shorter hours and more vacation days.
 If you implement any of these changes, happiness and productivity will increase.

 2. Listen To Your Employee’s Needs

-Even though everyone has gotten used to the fact that employees listen and CEOs and managers command, that might not always be the best approach.
+Even though everyone has gotten used to employees listening and CEOs and managers commanding, that might not always be the best approach.
 Feeling left out, like their opinions are irrelevant, can make people feel disrespected and overlooked.
-If your employees are never involved in the decision-making process, they will feel forgotten.
+If your employees are never involved in decision-making, they will feel forgotten.

 And you can even try letting them make some decisions alone, like choosing the team for a particular project.
-Sometimes, employees might even know more than managers because of how directly involved they are in the firm’s activity.
-An employee will be happy at work when they feel that they control their actions.
+Sometimes, employees might even know more than managers because they are directly involved in the firm’s activity.
+Employees will be happy at work when they feel they control their actions.
 If you want to be the best CEO you can be, that’s what you should offer them.

 happy at work